ibm-cloud-docs/discovery/using.md

 {: #queryopt}

 - You have the option to turn on passage retrieval.
 Passages are short, relevant excerpts extracted from the full documents returned by your query.
 By default, up to 10 passages of around 400 characters each are returned for a query.
 A maximum of three passages are extracted from a single result.
 The `passages` parameter is only available for private collections; it is not available in the {{site.data.keyword.discoverynewsshort}} collection.
 For more information about how passages are identified, see [Passages](/docs/discovery?topic=discovery-query-parameters#passages).
 - You can create longer, more complex queries that include multiple filters and complex aggregations.
-This option is available only in the API and will increase the character limit of a query to 10,000 characters.
+This option is available only in the API and increases the character limit of a query to 10,000 characters.
 For more information, see [Long collection queries](https://{DomainName}/apidocs/discovery#long-collection-queries){: external} and [Long environment queries](https://{DomainName}/apidocs/discovery#long-environment-queries){: external}.

   For more information about writing queries, see: